God at Work Bit by Bit

 David Wilkerson (1931-2011)

-One of the greatest burdens I have as a shepherd of the Lord is, “Oh, God, how do I bring hope and comfort to believers who are enduring such great pain and suffering?
+One of the greatest burdens I have as a shepherd of the Lord is “Oh, God, how do I bring hope and comfort to believers who are enduring such great pain and suffering?
 Give me a message that will cancel their doubt and fear.
 Give me truth that will dry up the tears of the grieving and put a song on the lips of the hopeless.”

-The message I hear from the Holy Spirit for God’s people is very simple: “Go to my Word, and stand on my promises.
+The message I hear from the Holy Spirit for God’s people is very simple.
+“Go to my Word, and stand on my promises.
 Reject your doubtful feelings.”
 All hope is born out of God’s promises.

 David Wilkerson (1931-2011)

-Being in Christ
+Seated in Heaven with Christ

 David Wilkerson (1931-2011)

+Paul was saying, “All who follow Jesus are blessed with spiritual blessings in heavenly places, where Christ is.”
 This promise becomes mere words if we don’t know what these spiritual blessings are.
 How can we enjoy the blessings that God promises us if we don’t comprehend them?

 David Wilkerson (1931-2011)